martinsvitor/engineer-challenge/Readme.md

 docker-compose up
 ```

-4. On a new texerminal, run the migration and the seed script to add initial data:
+4. On a new terminal, run the migration and the seed script to add initial data:

 ```bash
 cd backend